Team

 bat

-The Brook Lab includes students and postdocs based in the Department of Ecology and Evolution at the University of Chicago, in addition to a suite of inspiring Malagasy graduate students at the University of Antananarivo.
+The Brook Lab includes students and postdocs based in the Department of Integrative Biology at UC Berkeley, as well as graduate students from my former Department of Ecology and Evolution at the University of Chicago.
+In addition, we support a suite of inspiring Malagasy graduate students at the University of Antananarivo.
 We carry out all field work in close collaboration with Association Ekipa Fanihy, (‘Ekipa Fanihy’ is Malagasy for ‘Team Fruit Bat’), a Madagascar-based NGO focused on bat research and conservation.

 University of Chicago Team